The Best Savings Accounts in Kentucky for 2023

 Lake Chem Community Federal Credit Union was founded in 1971 to serve the employees of the B.F.
 Goodrich Chemical plant in Calvert City, Kentucky.
 It now serves many more customers across more areas of Kentucky.

-Other available products and services include checking accounts, CDs, IRAs, and loans.
+Other products and services include checking accounts, CDs, IRAs, and loans.
 Customers earn dividends, which are paid quarterly.

 How We Picked: Methodology